-Skort: Pre-K $3 - 4^{th}$ grade may wear uniform plaid skorts; it must be worn with white uniform shirt with emblem on pocket; length must be same as skirt length; it must be worn on the waist.
-Skorts may not be rolled.
+Skort/Skirt: Pre-K $3-4^{th}$ grade may wear uniform plaid skorts or skirts.
+They must be worn with white uniform shirt with emblem on pocket; length must be to the knee; it must be worn on the waist.

-Skirt: Students in grades 5-8 only must wear the uniform plaid skirt to the knee; it must be worn on the waist not the hips.
-Skirts may not be rolled.
+Students in grades 5-8 only must only wear the uniform plaid skirt (to the knee); it must be worn on the waist not the hips.
+Neither skorts nor skirts may be rolled.